-Q: My front speakers sound distorted when I crank up my system, even though I just bought them.
+Q: My new front speakers sound distorted when I crank up my system.
 Is there any way to improve their performance?

 A: Try a set of Bass Blockers.
 These act as high-pass crossovers to guard against distortion, especially when you turn up the volume.
 Remember, the smaller the speaker, the more difficulty it has reproducing low notes at high volume.
 Eliminating low frequencies from a smaller coaxial speaker means you'll get cleaner, louder performance.
 And, since the bass coming from your back speakers (or subs) is omnidirectional, you'll never know the bass blockers are there!

-Q: What advantage do I gain by choosing component speakers for my car?
+Q: What's the advantage of choosing component speakers for my car?

-A: With a properly powered set of matched components, you can count on sound that images better and is noticeably more detailed and dynamic than you could expect from conventional speakers.
+A: With a properly powered set of matched components, you'll get better imaging and a much more detailed and dynamic sound than you could expect from conventional speakers.

 Mounting the separate tweeter closer to your ears optimizes your speakers' imaging and brings out a level of detail you may have never heard before.
-The premium-quality woofers deliver forceful, dynamic bass and midrange and the separate crossover networks do a great job of properly routing your highs and lows to protect your tweeters and make your system sound its best.
+The premium-quality woofers deliver forceful, dynamic bass and midrange, while the separate crossover networks will properly routing your highs and lows to protect your tweeters and make your system sound its best.
 As a rule, component speakers generally require an external amplifier to really come alive.

 - Check the crossover setting — many think that a flat setting for the tweeters is the way to go, but you'll often find that you need to attenuate the highs to counteract too much brightness

 - Are you feeding them enough power?
-Running most sets of components off your head unit is just not going to give them enough power to operate properly.
+With most sets of components running them off your receiver just can't give them enough power to operate properly.
 Remember, underpowering your speakers is more dangerous than overpowering them.

 - Like a good sub, speakers need time to break in.

 - Are you getting rattles and vibrations?
-Check your mounting — you may benefit from baffles and dynamat.
+Check your mountings — you may benefit from installing foam baffles and Dynamat in your doors.
 Keep in mind, you've created new openings for the tweeters as well.

 Q: What's the most affordable way to get crisper highs and better stereo imaging in my car?

 A: If you often find yourself reaching for the tone control to "sharpen" your stereo sound, you're likely to notice a big improvement when you install a pair of add-on tweeters to your system.
 Most factory speakers are "dual-cone" models — they use paper whizzer cones to reproduce high frequencies.
-You may be surprised to learn that even many of the premium or "name brand" factory systems we've seen rely on these little paper megaphones to handle the highs.
 The result is sound that's dull and lifeless.
+You'd be stunned at the number of "premium" or "name brand" factory systems we've seen that rely on these little paper megaphones to handle the highs.

-Another advantage add-on tweeters offer is placement flexibility.
-They help you achieve realistic stereo imaging — that sense of the precise physical location of each of the musicians in the recording.
+Add-on tweeters also give you placement flexibility.
+They'll help you achieve realistic stereo imaging — that sense of the precise physical location of each of the musicians in the recording.

 Q: I have 6"x9" speakers in my car.
 Why doesn’t your website show that any 6"x9" speakers fit?

 A: Even though speakers are classified by cone size, it’s not the only factor in determining if a speaker fits your car.
 Sometimes speakers are too tall or too deep for the locations they’re meant to go in.
-We measure every speaker model we carry and thousands of vehicles to ensure we’re recommending the right stuff.
-Give us a call if a speaker you’re interested in isn’t listed as fitting; sometimes minor modifications can make it work.
+In addition to measuring every speaker model we carry, we also measure thousands of vehicles.
+That's how we know that we're recommending the right stuff for your car or truck.
+If a speaker you’re interested in isn’t listed as fitting, give us a call.
+Sometimes minor modifications can make it work.

-Q: How difficult will my new speakers be to install?
+Q: How difficult will it be to install my new speakers?

-A: You can count on a simple installation with any of our Easy-Fit speakers.
-And in most cases, a new pair of speakers is about the easiest component to install in your vehicle.
-As a Crutchfield customer, you'll benefit from free, vehicle-specific instructions, free wiring harnesses that eliminate splicing, and our friendly, toll-free technical support.
+A: You can count on a simple installation with any of our "Easy-Fit" speakers.
+And in most cases, a new pair of speakers is about the easiest car audio component to install in your vehicle.
+As a Crutchfield customer, you'll benefit from the free, vehicle-specific instructions found in our MasterSheet™, free wiring harnesses that eliminate splicing, and our friendly, toll-free technical support.
 For a more detailed look at what's involved, check out our car speaker installation page.

 Q: Can I use my factory grilles for installation?

-A: You can certainly use your factory grilles with your new speakers.
+A: You certainly can.
 In many cases, aftermarket speakers come with manufacturer grilles (usually sporting the speaker-maker's logo), which you can use if you prefer.
 Some manufacturers are shipping speakers with radical-looking grilles that are designed for excellent cosmetics and minimal sound obstruction.